 In general terms, to meet the Default Scenario constraints, the RESOLVE model selects a small amount of additional wind and battery storage and larger amounts of utility-scale solar capacity, by 2030.
 For the 42 MMT Scenario, the resource mix looks similar, with larger amounts of each resource chosen, plus a small amount of geothermal capacity.
 In the 30 MMT Scenario, the resource mix in 2030 changes by adding, in addition to larger amounts of wind, solar, geothermal, and battery storage: pumped storage.

 In no scenario does the model pick new natural gas plants to be built in the future.
-The simplicity of this statement, however, masks some additional underlying complexity in the modeling results that may affect the economics of operation of existing natural gas plants that should be further examined and that is further discussed later in this decision.
+Some additional underlying complexity in the modeling results that may affect the economics of operation of existing natural gas plants should be further examined, and that is further discussed later in this decision.

 The RESOLVE model is not designed to analyze individual natural gas plant dispatch impacts of various GHG constraints, because it handles categories or classes of plants and not individual plants by geography.
 However, Commission staff and consultants conducted some additional analysis to understand the impacts of the various GHG constraints on disadvantaged communities, both from a local air emissions and an economic development standpoint.